rsksmart/RSKIPs/IPs/RSKIP53.md

 - [8] **compressedAmount**: amount of funds to transfer in float format [optional]
 - [9] **signatures**: an RPL list of signature fields [RESERVED for multi-key accounts]. [not persistent]
 - [10] **signature**: represent a single ECDSA signature, as a list of fields (r,s,v, linkSigRecHash). [not persistent]
-- [11] **senderAccountIndex**: specifies the sender account.
+- [11] **senderAccountPrefix**: specifies the sender account.
 Used internally, cannot be specified by the user [persistent]
 - [13] **writePreset**:  this value specifies the preset that must be overwritten with all transaction data fields reconstructed in this SigRec. [optional, persistent]
 - [14] **deletePreset**: this is used to erase a preset.
 It can be combined with readPreset or writePreset, but the same preset cannot be written and deleted. [optional, persistent]
-- [15] **properties**: holds a bitmap of additional flags.
-Currently a single bit is specified (bit 0).
-Bit 0 corresponds to the **linkBit** field.
+- [15] **properties**: holds a bitmap of additional flags (in the 3 upper bits, as explained later).
+Currently a single bit is specified (bit 5).
+Bit 5 corresponds to the **linkBit** field.
 This field specifies if the transaction is linked to the previous one or not.
 The default value of this bit is 1 (linked). [optional,persistent]
+- [16] **receiverPrefix**: a prefix of the address of the receiver [optional,persistent]

 The set of persistent fields in a transaction is called the Persistent Transaction Information (PTI).
-The senderAccountIndex is an increasing sequence number assigned to each new account created.
-The senderAccountIndex is used to locate the account and execute the transaction once the signature is removed.
+The senderAccounPrefix indicates how to locate the sender in the state trie.
+It's required once the signature is removed.
 The PTI of a transaction is what is actually stored in the blockchain.

 Either the "signature" field or the "signatures" fields can be specified (but not both).
 The signature field is used when there is a single signatory, while the signatures field is used when there are multiple signatories.
 This achieves a slight reduction in transaction size.

 The compressedAmount is a big integer represented by a base-10 exponent (lowest 5 bits) and a mantissa (most significative variable number of bits), allowing greater compression of the amount.
 The transaction cannot specify both compressedAmount and amount.

-A 4-byte senderAccountIndex can support more than one billion accounts.

 Each signature contains the standard 3 fields (r,s,v).
 The "linkBit" in the properties field of the transaction indicates if this signatures is linking to the previous one, or not.